ascanioneves/user-add/README.md

-# A simple frontend app to create and list users built in React

-## Interesting to learn some basics (core) features of React, like:
+# A simple frontend app to create and list users built in React, interesting to learn some basic (core) features of React, like:
   ### Props, states, components, wrappers, data comunication between Child and Parent components.